 Some research has even linked inflammation to conditions like arteriosclerosis, diabetes, obesity and cancer.

 A study published in Nutrition Research followed 50 individuals observing Ramadan and showed that they had decreased levels of some inflammatory markers during Ramadan fasting.

 Another study in 2015 discovered that a longer duration of nighttime fasting was associated with a decrease in markers of inflammation.
 In the journal Rejuvenation Research, alternate-day fasting helped reduce markers of oxidative stress.

 There’s also evidence that intermittent fasting can support a healthy gut microbiome, which assists in supporting immune defenses.

-While more research is needed, these studies provide promising evidence showing that IF may help reduce inflammation and fight off chronic disease.
+While more research is needed, these studies provide promising evidence showing that intermittent fasting may help reduce inflammation and fight off chronic disease.